 |Founder(s)||Dibyendu Ghosh, Nalin Gupta, Srinivas Reddy|

-AGV (Autonomous Ground Vehicle) is a research group under Prof. Debashish Chakravarty, Mining department, aiming to create a self-driving car.
+AGV (Autonomous Ground Vehicle) is a multi-disciplinary research group under Prof. Debashish Chakravarty, Mining department, aiming to build a fully operational self-driving car.
+It deals with varied projects involving computer vision,deep and reinforcement learning.

 AGV participates in Intelligent Ground Vehicle Competition (IGVC) every year.
 This year they are also participating in Mahindra Rise Prize Driverless Car Challenge.
 The team in divided in embedded electronics, software and mechanical parts.